 \subsubsection{Generative Model Performance}

-We present the performance of the generative model in TABLE~\ref{tab:modality_completion}.
-To evaluate the relative importance of each sensing modality, we conduct a modality masking simulation.
-Specifically, we simulate the absence of a modality by replacing its original input with random Gaussian noise (mean zero, standard deviation one), while keeping the remaining modalities intact.
-The noise-corrupted inputs are then fed into BeamTransfuser for inference.
-This simulation setup enables a quantitative assessment of the model's sensitivity to each modality and the extent of performance degradation caused by the absence of specific input sources.
-Furthermore, we compare this degradation with the performance when the missing modality is replaced by features generated from our trained generative model (i.e., the CVAE), highlighting the effectiveness of generative completion in restoring prediction accuracy.
-It is worth noting that the GPS modality is not generated in our framework, since it is inherently provided by the vehicle’s onboard systems.
+To evaluate the performance of the generative model, we conduct a modality masking experiment.
+Specifically, we simulate the absence of a modality by replacing its original input with either zero-filled features or random Gaussian noise (with mean zero and standard deviation one), while keeping the remaining modalities intact.
+The corrupted inputs are then fed into BeamTransFuser for inference.
+This experimental setup enables a quantitative assessment of the performance degradation caused by missing input sources under different baseline assumptions.
+Furthermore, we compare these degraded results with the performance obtained when the missing modality is replaced by features generated from our trained generative model (i.e., the CVAE), thereby highlighting the effectiveness of generative completion in restoring beam prediction performance.
+In addition, we also compare with training-time missing-modality learning, which serves as a robust retraining baseline by exposing the beam prediction model to incomplete sensing inputs during training~\cite{CHOI2019259}.
+Specifically, this baseline is implemented by applying modality dropout with a probability of 50\% during training, where either radar or LiDAR is randomly selected and replaced with zero-valued features when dropout is triggered.
+The trained model is then evaluated under both full-data and missing-modality conditions.
+It is worth noting that the GPS modality is not generated in our framework, since it is inherently provided by the vehicle's onboard systems.

-As illustrated in TABLE~\ref{tab:modality_completion}, when the Radar modality is missing, the model's accuracy drops significantly to 30.94\%, indicating Radar's substantial contribution to the beamforming task.
-However, when Radar features are generated from CVAE conditioned camera and LiDAR, the model's accuracy is restored to 89.84\%($\pm $0.5\%), matching the full-modality setting and demonstrating the effectiveness of generative compensation.
-A similar trend is observed for LiDAR.
-The absence of LiDAR leads to a performance drop to 50.32\%, but the generated LiDAR features (CVAE conditioned camera and Radar) also recover performance to 89.84\%($\pm $0.5\%), again validating the generator's ability to reconstruct useful modality representations.